 His boss tries to distract him by throwing an obscure missing person’s case his way.
 But that case leads him straight into a seedy subculture world with its own rules and dangers….

 Vanessa Angel could be called the film’s female lead, even though she possibly has no more screen-time than O’Keefe.
 Angel gives a mostly decent performance, but she never fights back against the bad writing and instead seems to decide at times to rather phone it in.
 Kevin Dillon (Entourage) is the actor I have the biggest problem with in this film.
 He is supposed to be the film’s protagonist, but I am unable to buy his performance as the troubled Hank.
 This is probably partially caused by the writing and the directing (both courtesy of Richard Brandes), but I believe that the more basic problem is that Dillon has been miscast.
 He seems more suitable to roles that have more of a doofus angle, or for pompous characters.
-Both would have worked in this story, had the script been tweaked accordingly, but as it stands, Hank is a highly unlikeable character, but with not nearly enough personality to pass as an anti-hero.
+Both would have worked in this story, had the script been tweaked accordingly.
+But as it stands, Hank is a highly unlikeable character, yet with not nearly enough personality to pass as an anti-hero.

 Hank is entirely at the centre of this film.
 This is meant to be his story, his “adventure”, his emotional journey, his psychological trial of fire.
 But with Hank being unlikeable, uninteresting, and quite frankly not very bright, we as an audience have no-one to root for, and nothing here that would interest anyone.